 A fee-only wealth management firm is a firm that receives payment for their advisory services only in the form of fees paid by their clients for their advice.
 In contrast, a fee-based firm is paid by clients for advisory services but may also receive commissions for recommending certain financial products.
 Both fee-only and fee-based wealth managers are often considered fiduciaries, but there are important differences between the two.

 Another confusing part in the search for financial guidance is discovering there may be different ways in which those who provide financial services are described.
-In general, the titles – wealth manager, financial planner, and financial adviser – are often used interchangeably and may describe the same general set of services and specialization.
+In general, the titles – wealth manager, financial planner, and financial advisor – are often used interchangeably and may describe the same general set of services and specialization.
 However, there may be differences in services offered, even among providers with the same designation.
 Therefore, you should ask specifically about the services a prospective planner does and does not offer.

 What is a Fee-Only Wealth Management Firm?